 For more information about the position, contact Mr. Isaiah Oetken.

 Information Technology - Level 1 Technician

-Applications are being taken for fall semester for the following positions in the Custodial Department:
+Applications are being taken for the following positions in the Custodial Department for fall semester:

-- Day Shift Custodians to clean ladies' dorms, two hours daily between 2:00 and 6:00 p.m., Monday through Friday.
+- Day Shift Custodians to clean the ladies' and guys' dorms, two hours daily between 2:00 and 6:00 p.m., Monday through Friday.

 - Night Shift Custodians to clean main buildings after hours, two hours daily from 10:00 p.m. until midnight, Monday through Friday.